 What is Renegade Row Push Ups

-Renegade Row Push Ups is a full-body exercise that combines a push-up with a row using dumbbells or other weights.
+Renegade Row Push-Ups is a full-body exercise that combines a push-up with a row using dumbbells or other weights.

-One of the main benefits of the renegade row push up is that it provides a greater challenge to your core, since you need to maintain stability throughout the movement.
+One of the main benefits of the renegade row push-up is that it provides a greater challenge to your core since you need to maintain stability throughout the movement.

-Additionally, because it works multiple muscle groups at once, it can be a more efficient exercise for those who are short on time.
+Additionally, because it works for multiple muscle groups at once, it can be a more efficient exercise for those who are short on time.

-The Renegade row push up is a compound exercise that targets multiple muscle groups, including:
+The Renegade row push-up is a compound exercise that targets multiple muscle groups, including:

 Furthermore, it is worth mentioning that the legs and glutes are indirectly targeted during push-ups with renegade row.